Avoiding instrumentation interference and signal losses at high frequencies

 - Hybrid of low level aircraft testing and high level equipment testing.

 For both test methods, fibre optic links (FOLs) are essential to prevent compromising the measurements.
-For example, during low-level swept current and field measurements, FOLs are employed to provide signal gain and isolation from the generated EM environment, typically from 10 kHz to 1 GHz.
+For example, during low-level swept current and field measurements, FOLs are employed to provide signal gain and isolation from the generated electromagnetic (EM) environment, typically from 10 kHz to 1 GHz.

 Prevent instrumentation influencing the aircraft’s transfer impedance